-On August 13, Minaj and her husband Kenneth Petty were hit with a lawsuit from Jennifer Hough, who says the couple has been harassing her to recant her report of Petty raping her in 1994.
-At the time of the assault, both Petty and Hough were 16 and living in Jamaica, Queens.
-In September 1994, Hough told police that Petty had forced her into a house at knifepoint and raped her.
+On August 13, Minaj and her husband, Kenneth Petty, were hit with a lawsuit from Jennifer Hough, who says the couple has been harassing her to recant her report of Petty raping her in 1994.
+At the time of the assault, Petty and Hough were 16 and living in Jamaica, Queens.
+In September 1994, Hough told police Petty had forced her into a house at knifepoint and raped her.
 In an interview with The Real, she recalled Petty beating his chest in the mirror after the attack and saying, “I’m the man.”
 Eventually, she was able to escape and run to her high school, where security guards called the police.

-Petty pled guilty to attempted rape and served four and a half years in prison, but not before he and his friends harassed Hough and her family to take back her statement, according to a Daily Beast report from earlier this year.
+Petty pleaded guilty to attempted rape and served four and a half years in prison, but not before he and his friends harassed Hough and her family to take back her statement, according to a Daily Beast report from earlier this year.
 She maintains that she never expressed a desire to recant, though her family tried to convince her to drop the charges to end the harassment.

-Nicki Minaj has been saying her husband was falsely accused for years.
+Minaj has been saying her husband was falsely accused for years.

 According to Hough, it wasn’t until last year that the harassment really started.

 In March 2020, Petty was arrested for failing to register as a sex offender in California, at which point multiple friends and family members reached out to Hough to check on her.
 She says she suspected the arrest would “open up a can of worms for me and my family,” assuming Petty would do whatever he could to get himself off the sex-offender registry.
 Hough says in the lawsuit that she told one of the friends who reached out that she wished the whole case would go away — at which point her friend said, “I can make that happen.”
-Soon, Hough says he was telling her that Nicki Minaj wanted her number.
+Soon Hough says he was telling her Minaj wanted her number.

 Then, the lawsuit says, associates of the couple started reaching out, offering various amounts of money for Hough to recant.
-Hough says they also sent lawyers who offered her advice on how to take back what she’d said without facing too many legal ramifications.
-One offer allegedly included a stipulation that Nicki Minaj would send birthday videos to Hough’s daughter.
-At some point, Hough and her daughter told the Daily Beast, an associate of the couple — the same friend, according to Hough’s lawyer, that initially made the connection with Minaj — showed up at her house, put $20,000 in cash in her lap, and offered her a prewritten recantation statement, which she rejected.
-After that, she said on The Real, she received a message saying “they’re gonna use that money to put on my head.”
+Hough says they sent lawyers who offered her advice on how to take back what she’d said without facing too many legal ramifications.
+One offer allegedly included a stipulation that Minaj send birthday videos to Hough’s daughter.
+At some point, Hough and her daughter told the Daily Beast, an associate of the couple — the same friend, according to Hough’s lawyer, who initially made the connection with Minaj — showed up at her house, put $20,000 in cash in her lap, and offered her a prewritten recantation statement, which she rejected.
+After that, she said on The Real, she received a message saying “They’re gonna use that money to put on my head.”
 More recently, her lawyer says, the same associate “posted an Instagram video threatening to kill or do bodily harm to Jennifer.”

 Hough has no plans to take back her accusations, though she says she’s scared for her life.